jakubgosztyladev/atm-simulator/README.md

 The project helped me understand how to structure a program with multiple conditions, handle user input, and manage program flow using loops and conditional statements.

 Features:
-PIN authentication with limited attempts
+PIN authentication with limited attempts,
-Check account balance
+Check account balance,
-Deposit and withdraw funds
+Deposit and withdraw funds,
-Display balance in EURO
+Display balance in EURO,
-Input validation
+Input validation.